Netraseam/Webhookbl/README.md

 # Webhookbl

-A webhook blacklist management tool for managing and blacklisting webhooks efficiently.
+A webhook roblox managmnet tool for managing and blacklisting webhooks efficiently.

 ## Features